DecimatorMind/Harper/WeeklyStatusDiary.md

 ## Week-6

 Starting the work on the Database (Backend) in order to achieve all functionalities of the player.
-This week the work was postponed to next week due to the mid term examination.
+This week the work was postponed to next week due to the mid term examination.Although a few code updates will be done this week, but those would to increase the readability and efficiency and to reduce the redundancy in the code.